Your Stay at Birthways

 Every element of Birthways was designed to support the health, safety, and comfort of patients and babies.
 Birthways offers:

-- Two operating rooms (ORs) equipped to deliver babies through Cesarean section (C-section)
+- Two large operating rooms equipped to deliver babies through Cesarean section (C-section)

 To ensure you have a great stay, Birthways provides:

 - Comfort menu of relaxation and pain management options for labor

 - Room service available from 7 a.m. to 10 p.m.

 - On-floor refrigerator for snacks and beverages you or your visitors might bring